 We can boil down the wireless communication protocols into the following 6 standards:

 In the following paragraphs, we will provide a brief overview and illustration of each of the Internet of Things communication techniques, their pros and cons, and their smartphone compatibilities.

 Satellite communications enable cell phone communication from a phone to the next antenna of about 10 to 15 miles.
-They are called GSM, GPRS, CDMA, GPRS, 2G / GSM, 3G, 4G / LTE, EDGE and others based on connectivity speed.
+They are called GSM, GPRS, CDMA, GPRS, 2G / GSM, 3G, 4G / LTE, EDGE, and others based on connectivity speed.

-In Internet of Things language, this form of communication is mostly referred to as “M2M” (Machine-to-Machine) because it allows devices such as a phone to send and receive data through the cell network.
+In the Internet of Things language, this form of communication is mostly referred to as “M2M” (Machine-to-Machine) because it allows devices such as a phone to send and receive data through the cell network.

 Pros and Cons of Satellite Communication

 - No direct communication from smartphone to the device (It has to go through satellite)